SnapshotGames/dmb_clips/README.md

 Installation
 ----
-Just copy/git clone dmb_clips inside your Assets folder.
+Copy or git clone dmb_clips inside your Assets folder.

 Running the Example
 ----